-- 1. Initially 48-hours after commencement of methotrexate. - 2.
-Then daily until methotrexate level is below 5 x 10-8M when rescue is stopped.
+Initially 48-hours after commencement of methotrexate.
+Then daily until methotrexate level is below 0.1 micromol/litre (10-7 M) when rescue is stopped.

 Leucovorin rescue is commenced at hour 36 from the start, i.e. 12 hours from the end of the infusion.
-This will be administered intravenously at a dose of 15mg/m^2 .
-Thereafter, Leucovorin is given IV or PO every 6 hours until the methotrexate level is below 5 x 10^{-8}M , or predicted to be below 5 x 10^{-8}M .
-Normally, during the first cycle a complete methotrexate disappearance curve will be obtained and the patient not discharged until the methotrexate level is below 5 x 10^{-8}M .
+This will be administered intravenously at a dose of $15 \text{mg/m}^2$ .
+Thereafter, Leucovorin is given IV or PO every 6 hours until the methotrexate level is below 0.1 micromol/litre ( $10^{-7}$ M), or predicted to be below 0.1 micromol/litre ( $10^{-7}$ M).
+Normally, during the first cycle a complete methotrexate disappearance curve will be obtained and the patient not discharged until the methotrexate level is below 0.1 micromol/litre ( $10^{-7}$ M).

 On subsequent cycles the patient is not discharged until 2 plasma samples have been obtained over the course of approximately 24 hours post methotrexate infusion.
 If there has been no increase in plasma creatinine and no other problems, patients can be discharged with oral Leucovorin.
 However, levels must be carefully checked and compared to those obtained in the first cycle.
-If consistent, Leucovorin is continued for 24 hours longer than the estimated time at which plasma methotrexate would be below $5 \times 10^{-8} M$.
+If consistent, Leucovorin is continued for 24 hours longer than the estimated time at which plasma methotrexate would be below 0.1 micromol/litre (10-7 M).
 The patient should be given sufficient Leucovorin for the dose to be increased should this be necessary because of unusually high levels.